SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Shresth.md

   * Develop wrappers to create  `astropy.time.Time` object from all existing types that `parse_time` supports such as pandas.series, np.datetime64 etc.

-  * Make sure that previous tests don’t break with the changes in `parse_time` and also modify some tests if needed (such as those which are expecting `parse_time` to return  `datetime.datetime` object)
+  * Make sure that previous tests don't break with the changes in `parse_time` and also modify some tests if needed (such as those which are expecting `parse_time` to return  `datetime.datetime` object)

 * **Week 2 (May 28th)**